-Let’s go straight to the video tutorial and dissect it afterwards:
+Let’s go straight to the video tutorial and dissect it afterward:

 Now, time for a quick rundown of the tutorial.
 J. T. first explained the purpose and importance of white balance: colors that are as faithful as possible to how you saw the scene or subject you photographed.
 The main idea behind this is to have a spot with neutral colors to base the white balance on.
 So some grays, whites, and light blacks would be ideal.

 What if you forgot to set the white balance on your camera?
-It’s still possible to correct your RAW snaps in post on Lightroom, as the software also comes with its own white balance presets.
+It’s still possible to correct your RAW snaps in post on Lightroom, as the software also comes with its own presets for this purpose.

 Another handy tip mentioned in the tutorial is to use your own, custom white balance settings.
 With this setting, you’ll have to either select a neutral point in your photo using Lightroom to recalibrate your image, or have a grey card ready as a neutral color reference.
 You can also dial-in the color temperature (Kelvin) on your camera if you don’t have any neutral color reference.